 2. It’s Easier to Compare School Choices

 When you submit your FAFSA early, you increase your chances of being able to see your student’s estimated financial aid before the college decision deadline.
-If your child is having trouble deciding between two schools, the amount of aid offered can make the choice easier.
+If they are having trouble deciding between two schools, the amount of aid offered can make the choice easier.

 Don’t have all of your college applications in?
 You can still complete the FAFSA and add every school your student is considering, even if he or she hasn’t applied or been accepted yet.
-This will hold your family’s place in line for financial aid if your child does get accepted.
+This will hold your family’s place in line for financial aid if they do get accepted.
 You can easily add or remove schools from your FAFSA as well.

 3. Less Stress to Deal With

 Senior year is typically a busy one for both students and their families.
 Submitting your FAFSA early can make life less stressful.
 This also gives you enough time to gather needed information (or ask for help if you get stuck).
 It’s a good idea to take advantage of this time now—before life gets bombarded with college application deadlines, special senior activities, and finals.